WandThe Magic Wand and Other Operators

 End Hwand.

-Magic Wand for Postconditions: qwand
+Definition of the Magic Wand Operator for Postconditions: qwand

 Module Qwand.